simpulton/angular2-patterns-in-angular1/07_initialize_components_with_lifecycle_hooks.md

 When a lifecycle event happens to a component, Angular implicitly calls a method on that component that we can use.
 Because we want to know when a component is initialized, we can do that by adding an **$onInit** method to our component which will get called on initialization.
 From there, we just move our call to **CategoriesModel.getCategories()** into our new function block.

+> You can read about all the available lifecycle hooks here https://docs.angularjs.org/guide/component

 ```javascript
 class CategoriesController {
   constructor(CategoriesModel) {